Thread.current local-variables behavior

 So I'm reopening and assigning this ticket to him.

 Yusuke Endoh email@example.com

-#4 Updated by Julien A about 2 years ago
+#4 Updated by Julien A over 2 years ago

 any news on this ?